thejsway/thejsway/manuscript/chapter04.md

 }
 ```

-You can't know how many times it'll take for the user to enter `X`, so `while` is generally good for loops that depend on user interaction.
+You can’t know how many times it'll take for the user to enter `X`, so `while` is generally good for loops that depend on user interaction.

 Ultimately, choosing which loop to use depends on context.
 All loops can be written with `while`, but if you know in advance how many times you want the loop to run, `for` is the best choice.